iamkirankumaryadav/GenAI/README.md

 # GenAI (Generative Artificial Intelligence)

-### **Generative AI**
+### Generative AI
-- An AI technology that can create new content in text, image, music, and video forms.
+- An AI technology that can create new content in text, image, music, video, and audio forms.
-- They can be trained in an organization's corporate data and collaborate with research and advanced analytics teams to boost productivity.
+- They can be trained in an organization's corporate data and collaborate with advanced analytics teams to boost productivity.
-- Write human-like text and extract complex ideas synthesized from the vast volume of information on which they are trained.
+- Write human-like text and extract complex ideas synthesized from the vast information they are trained on.
-- The powerhouse behind creating entirely new data, like text formats, images, music, or code.
+- The powerhouse behind creating entirely new data, like text, images, music, video, audio or code.
 - Innovations in GenAI are accelerating at a breathtakingly fast speed as businesses worldwide experiment with it.
 - GenAI has launched a new era in technology, that promises greater productivity and new ways to solve business problems.

-### **Machine Learning**
+### Machine Learning
 - The training method for generative AI models.
 - We feed the model a massive amount of existing data, and the model learns the patterns and relationships within that data.

-### **Large Language Models (LLMs)**
+### Large Language Models (LLMs)
-- Text-based generative AI.
+- Text-based GenAI.
 LLMs are trained on massive amounts of text data.
 - Generates new text formats, translates languages, writes different creative content, and answers your questions.

 ### Generative Adversarial Networks (GANs)